Hawaii SNAP

 How much food stamps will I get in Hawaii?

-Due to a higher cost of living, Hawaii has the highest monthly SNAP benefit per household member.
-1 For example, a family of three in Hawaii with little or no income may get up to $1,357 in monthly benefits.
+Due to a higher cost of living, SNAP benefit levels in Hawaii are among the highest in the nation.
+For example, a family of three in Hawaii with little or no income may receive a monthly benefit of up to $1,334.

 How do I apply for food stamps in Hawaii?